mottenhoff/ReMarkable_Local_Zotero_Sync/README.md

-# ReMarkable Local Zotero sync
+# ReMarkable Local Zotero Sync
 Syncs your local Zotero storage to the ReMarkable Cloud service.
 Includes `.vbs` script to run autosync in the background.

 ---